-The geographical expression called East Africa today, has had the dream of one day becoming an integrated, economic, cultural, and political entity with a single military parade, since the creation of these republics as independent states in the 1960s.
+The geographical expression known as East Africa, has had the big dream of one day becoming an integrated, economic, cultural, and political entity with a single military parade, since the creation of these republics as independent states in the 1960s.
 The African cultures and African languages spoken here are not identical, but from the beginning the leaders knew that these republics had real connections among their people – in fact some dreamed of an all-africa republic.

-Becoming a single-state under a single political administration covering six countries (Kenya, Tanzania, Uganda, Rwanda, Burundi, South Sudan) would be a monumental achievement, but the countries do not share a common and just political philosophy.
+Becoming a single-state, under a single political administration, covering six countries (Kenya, Tanzania, Uganda, Rwanda, Burundi, South Sudan) would be a monumental achievement, but the countries do not share a common and just political philosophy.
 The architectures and ideology in some of the countries are not based on popular beliefs, neither are they entrenched in human freedoms and rights, the people are ruled over

-How then can these leaders participate in a geo-political government, where the people cannot accept dictatorship?
+How then can they participate in a geo-political government, where the people and they system would not tolerate dictatorship?

-Kenya and Tanzania, however poor their democracy may be, have managed to de-link military, security and intelligence forces from full time engagement in partisan politics.
+Kenya and Tanzania, with poor their democracy but having managed to de-link military from politics, and better structured intelligence forces, from full time engagement in partisan politics.

 As it stands, this dream is unrealistic under the current prop of leaders, owing to the very basic reality of their own leadership styles.